kulikov0/headless-client/README.md

 - The transport tests run against a local server and check connection reuse.

 Every vendored patch has a guard test that fails when a regeneration loses it.
-`internal/chromehttp2` keeps its guards inside the tree, and `chromehttp2.sh` copies them back after each run.
-The guards for `internal/dtls`, `internal/ice` and `websocket` are in the root package, because those scripts delete every test file in the tree they rewrite.
+`internal/chromehttp2` and `quic` keep their guards inside the tree, and their scripts copy them back after each run.
+The guards for `internal/dtls`, `internal/ice`, `webrtc` and `websocket` are in the root package, because those scripts delete every test file in the tree they rewrite.

 ## Known gaps